 Director of Translational and Outcomes Research, Section of Urology

-> Scott Eggener, MD, is a high-volume robotic and open surgeon who specializes in the care of patients with prostate, kidney and testicular cancer.
+Scott Eggener, MD, is an experienced robotic and open surgeon who specializes in the care of patients with prostate, kidney and testicular cancers.

-> Dr. Eggener's research -- which has resulted in over 100 publications -- has been presented at national and international meetings.
-He is the chairman of the University of Chicago Cancer Committee, senior faculty scholar at the Bucksbaum Institute for Clinical Excellence, President of the Young Urologic Oncologists, and frequently participates in volunteer educational and surgical missions to developing countries.
+His research -- which has resulted in over 200 publications – exclusively focuses on urologic cancers and primarily focuses on improving the screening and care of men with prostate cancer.
+Dr. Eggener's research has been presented at national and international meetings.
+He is a senior faculty scholar at the Bucksbaum Institute for Clinical Excellence, an associate editor at four medical journals, on the executive board of IVUMed, and frequently participates in volunteer educational and surgical international missions.

-> The University of Chicago Medicine
+The University of Chicago Medicine

 Northwestern Memorial Hospital, Chicago (general and urologic surgery)

 Memorial Sloan-Kettering Cancer Center, New York (urologic oncology)